Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 services.AddSingleton<IOperationsServiceParameters>(funcOperationsParameters);
 ```

-> **Note:** If you'd like to use more than one Operation in your application,
+> **Note:** If you'd like to use more than one operation in your application,
 you can by calling `services.AddSingleton<IOperationsServiceParameters>(anotherObject);`.

-The `Program` class contains a method that retrieves the URL of the Orpius server; see below.
+The `Program` class includes a method that retrieves the URL of the Orpius server.

 ```cs
 static Uri GetOrpiusServerUri() => new(ApplicationState.OrpiusServerUrl);